NonpareilGaming/Me/readme.md

 And I fucking love it.

 But I've failed over and over and over.
 I don't fail lightly.
 I fucking gun it.
 I fucking crash and I fucking burn.
-I cry.
-I get depressed.
-It hurts.
+I cry; I get depressed; It hurts.
 But like the great philosopher Chumbawamba told me in Tubthumping, when I get knocked down, I get up again.
 You're never gonna keep me down.

 My first passion was UNC basketball.
 My first big failure was school.
 So I applied to UNC and only UNC.
 I didn't know why I didn't apply to other schools.
 But I wanted to go there!
 I didn't get in.
 Knocked down, time to get up again.

-~Bob: "I have a friend at HPU, you can go there, and I know you're not good enough at track to run at UNC, but I bet you could there!"
+~My step-dad: "I have a friend at HPU, you can go there, and I know you're not good enough at track to run at UNC, but I bet you could there!"

 My second passion was pole vaulting!
 My second failure too.
 Good, not good enough.
-So I tried doing decathlon (only deviate a little!), nope. not it.
+So I tried doing decathlon (only deviate a little!), nope.
+Not it.

 My third passion was saving lives.
-I wanted to be a doctor.
-But I wasn't passionate about school.
+I wanted to be a doctor, but I wasn't passionate about school.
 So I decided I was going to fucking gun it.
 I joined the Air Force and I was going to be a Pararescueman.
 I was going to be the biggest badass in the world while saving lives.
 And FUCK was I passionate about it.
 I've never been so driven.
-I went to that school.
-The one they call superman school.
-And I fucking tried my fucking heart out.
+I went to that school, the one they call superman school, and I fucking tried my fucking heart out.
 I wanted it so bad.
 But, I wasn't mentally strong enough.
 I failed.
 I cried.
 It was fucking tough.

 I had told everyone what I was going to do.
 I bragged about it, I made people proud that I was going to do it.
-Not only did I need it, people around me started to be proud that I was going to do it.
+Not only did I need it for me, I needed it for the people supporting me.
 They started to brag about their friend that was going to be a PJ and save lives.
 I not only failed myself, but I failed them too.

 This was my biggest failure.
 I even failed the people that I never got to save.
 This one always hurts.

 Fuck it.
 I'm a fucking Tubthumpin!

-One day, while half drowning and "popping up" from our long distance underwater swims at PJ Indoc, I come up with a plan.
+One day, while half drowning and "popping up" from our long distance underwater swims at PJ Indoc, I came up with a plan.

-If I'm not physically capable of doing my passion, I'm going to see what I'm intellectually capable of!
+If I'm not physically capable of pursuing this passion, I'm going to see what I'm intellectually capable of!

-So I though: "Self, what's the most intelligent thing I can do in the military?"
+So I thought to myself: "Self, what's the most intelligent thing I can do in the military?"

 For some reason: "Military Intelligence!"

-But thank god was that my choice.
+Thank god was that my choice.
 Because what I learned there wasn't intelligence, but confidence.
-Colonel @BadAtHockey taught me about building your brand.
-About being confident.
-About not being afraid of sharing the information you have.
+My Colonel taught me about building your brand; about being confident; bout not being afraid of sharing the information you know.

-And the rest of the team taught me how to disambaguate information and retell it as a story that can be remembered.
+And the rest of the team taught me how to disambaguate that information and retell it as a story that can be remembered.

 I learned how to efficiently educate.

 My next passion was logic.
 So I became an egineer.
-I'm successful at it.
+I'm successful at it by any definition.

-So, if compounded interest (passion) leads to compounded experience (efficient learning) then how did I get to success?
+So...
+If compounded interest (passion) leads to compounded experience (efficient learning) then how did I get to success?

 Follow your passions.
 You'll learn about them the fastest.
 Follow them until you can't.
 Fucking fail.
-Fail as fucking hard as you can.
+Fail as fucking hard as you can (safely).
 Until you can logically decide on a better use for your time.

 That's how you get experience in life.
 You create your own nonpareil events.